What personal information crypto casinos may ask for, when KYC can appear, and how to reduce unnecessary data sharing.

 Different casinos have different requirements:

-- No KYC, no phone number, no real name
+- Usually: No phone number, real name, or ID at signup

 - How: Some casinos let you play with just a crypto wallet connection